 Is Rocket League playing like arse for you at the moment?
 Is it a big problem?
 Are you getting a whole lot of rubber-banding, is your game constantly timing out?
-That high latency can often be related to one - very simple - problem: packet loss.
-We take a look at how you can fix Rocket League's packet loss problem.
+That high latency can often be related to one very simple problem: packet loss.
+We take a look at how you can fix Rocket League's packet loss issue.

 What Causes Rocket League Packet Loss?

 Packet Loss can be caused by a number of issues in Rocket League, not least including issues like network congestion and out-dated hardware.
 The former, network congestion, is generally considered the number one reason for packet loss issues.
 Here's a more complete list:

 - Hardware issues including outdated and old modems or computers, poor network receivers, etc.

 - Software bugs and glitches

 - Outdated PC or console architectures and technology.

 Following is a selection of different solutions for ongoing Packet Loss problems in Rocket League.
 Remember that we can't necessarily fix everything for you, though, so if what we take you through here doesn't work, then please make sure to contact Psyonix Support for additional assistance.
 For now, though, let's get to the fix...